PhobGCC/PhobGCC-doc/For_Makers/Build_Guide_1.2.md

 Cut and strip wires that are roughly 1 inch long (25mm), and solder them in so that the wires are on the opposite side of the PCB from the pads.

+Do not have the wires exit the front side with the contacts, or they can short to the Hall effect sensor pins.

 ![Wires soldered into trigger paddles](https://github.com/PhobGCC/PhobGCC-doc/blob/main/For_Makers/BuildPics_1.2.2/CVAC1108_AFMbsiO-output.jpg?raw=true)

 Load the trigger paddles with pads exposed into the rumble bracket (whether OEM or third-party), and mount the rumble bracket to the PCB.